gvwilson/thirdbit/talks/speaking.md

 ### Scholarship program

-- If you have a scholarship program, don't call it "diversity scholarship": that reinforces the notion that "diverse" (which is often falsely interpreted solely as racial diversity) candidates all need charity.
+- If you have a scholarship program, don't call it "diversity scholarship": that reinforces the notion that "diverse" (which is often interpreted solely as racial diversity) candidates all need charity.
-- Call them Scholarships.
+- Call them "scholarships".
-  Be explicit to how you choose candidates and don't make them conduct trauma porn to be approved.
+  Be explicit to how you choose candidates, and don't make them recapitulate personal trauma to be approved.
-- Include travel so that you aren't excluding people who are economically disadvantaged.
+- Include travel costs in scholarships so that you aren't excluding people who are economically disadvantaged.
   If you can't do this, make it clear that they are solely ticket scholarships.

 ### Stage setup